ibm-cloud-docs/text-to-speech/custom-intro.md

 The following status and support information applies to customization:

 -   Customization is available for all languages.
--   You must have the Standard pricing plan to use customization.
+-   You must have the Standard or Premium pricing plan to use customization.
 Users of the Lite plan cannot use the customization interface.
-For more information, see the [pricing page](https://www.ibm.com/cloud/watson-text-to-speech/pricing){: external} for the {{site.data.keyword.texttospeechshort}} service.
+For more information, see the {{site.data.keyword.texttospeechshort}} service in the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/text-to-speech){: external}.
 -   Premium customers can work with {{site.data.keyword.IBM_notm}} to train a new custom voice for their specific use case and target market. {{site.data.keyword.IBM_notm}} can train a new voice with as little as one hour of training data.
 For more information, contact your {{site.data.keyword.IBM_notm}} Sales Representative.

 ## How customization works